Whytock/Traffic-Lights/README.md

 # Traffic-Lights
-Traffic lights for Dexter's city
+This is the traffic lights system for Dexter's City